mikeurbanski1/tampermonkey-scripts/README.md

 ![Click the tampermonkey extension icon and select "create user script"](docs/images/tampermonkey-new-script.png)

 3. Copy the contents of `dist/<script>/script.user.js` into the editor.
 This header-only script will reference the latest version from the `dist` directory.
-See below to learn how to pin a version.
+See below to learn how to pin a version *\<coming soon\>*

 ## Local setup